truthcoin/www.truthcoin.info/_posts/2016-12-05-protocol-upgrade-terminology.md

 In the evil fork, the protocol rules are altered to become informational substrate for arbitrary data (and, upon this blank slate, a new protocol is written).

 Let me elaborate with a non-Bitcoin example.
-Consider "Chess II", which we've implimented by soft forking "original Chess".
+Consider "Chess II", which we've implemented by soft forking "original Chess".
 Chess II might only allow the players to move their queenside knight, to one of three squares (initial position, left, and right).\* By doing this the players can encode bits of information -- "0" for left, "1" for right.
 In so doing, they can signal their moves for any other game -- even something like Checkers, Connect 4, or (by advancing frame by frame) Starcraft II.

 ![two-games](/images/game-in-game.jpg)